 Located on the Blue Ridge Parkway, look for Mile Marker 316.4.
 The quickest way to get to Linville is by taking I-40 East to 221, which will get you on the Blue Ridge Parkway.

-Mount Mitchell’s Trails – One of the most popular Asheville hiking spots, Mount Mitchell Trail is 11.3-miles.
+One of the most popular Asheville hiking spots, Mount Mitchell Trail is 11.3 miles.
 Visitors can pick from a variety of trail lengths and difficulties, including the Balsam Nature Trail, Mount Mitchell High Loop and Summit, and Old Mitchell Trail.

-Chimney Rock Trails – Another heavily trafficked area, Chimney Rock offers some of the most popular hikes near Asheville, NC.
-Eight of their hiking trails are more moderate, and a few tourist favorites include Hickory Nut Falls Trail, Exclamation Point and Devil’s Head, and Party Rock Trail.
+Another heavily trafficked area, Chimney Rock offers some of the most popular hikes near Asheville, NC.
+Eight of their hiking trails are more moderate, and a few tourist favorites include Hickory Nut Falls Trail, Exclamation Point & Devil’s Head, and Party Rock Trail.
+You have to pay to enter Chimney Rock.

 Asheville Hiking Trails That Are More Difficult